-- --offering individualized skill-building sessions based on the school's/district's anti-bullying curricula; - --providing relevant educational activities for individual students or groups of students, in consultation with guidance counselors and other appropriate school personnel; - --implementing a range of academic and nonacademic positive behavioral supports to help students understand pro-social ways to achieve their goals; - --meeting with parents and guardians to engage parental support and to reinforce the anti-bullying curricula and social skills building activities at home; - --adopting behavioral plans to include a focus on developing specific social skills; orand --making a referral for evaluation. - 2.
-Taking Disciplinary Action
+- --offering individualized skill-building sessions based on the school's/district's anti-bullying curricula: - --providing relevant educational activities for individual students or groups of students, in consultation with guidance counselors and other appropriate school personnel; - --implementing a range of academic and nonacademic positive behavioral supports to help students understand pro-social ways to achieve their goals; - --meeting with parents and guardians to engage parental support and to reinforce the anti-bullying curricula and social skills building activities at home; - --adopting behavioral plans to include a focus on developing specific social skills; or - --making a referral for evaluation.

+2. Taking Disciplinary Action

 If the principal or designee decides that disciplinary action is appropriate, the disciplinary action will be determined on the basis of facts found by the principal or designee, including the nature of the conduct, the age of the student(s) involved, and the need to balance accountability with the teaching of appropriate behavior.
 Discipline will be consistent with the Plan and with the rubrics developed for each level.
-The rubrics are developed as a guide for principals or designees and do not prohibit them from using their judgment-discretion when assigning consequences.
-Discipline procedures for students with disabilities

-Commented [3]: Changed to 'target' for consistency, since the policy uses the word "target" throughout are governed by the federal Individuals with Disabilities Education Improvement Act (IDEA) and Section 504 of the Rehabilitation Act, which should be read in cooperation with state laws regarding student discipline.
+The rubrics are developed as a guide for principals or designees and do not prohibit them from using their discretion when assigning consequences.
+Discipline procedures for students with disabilities are governed by the federal Individuals with Disabilities Education Improvement Act (IDEA) and Section 504 of the Rehabilitation Act, which should be read in cooperation with state laws regarding student discipline.
 If the principal or designee determines that a student knowingly made a false allegation of bullying or retaliation, that student may be subject to disciplinary action.